amurto/terrafirmask/README.md

-# polygon-fauna-app
+# terrafir-ma-sk
 👋 Hello!
-This app is a demo app to show how Polygon, Fauna, and React can work together to help safeguard your dApp data.
-This example uses the concept of Allowlisting to demonstrate this functionality in a dApp.
+Terrafir-ma-sk is an dApp which addresses the problem of land disputes in India due to overlapping parts in land contracts.

 View the flow of the app in the diagram below: